proftsec/proftsec-site/content/projects/advanced-security&penetration-testing/_index.md

 - **Reverse engineering** and binary exploitation techniques

 🔗 *Continue to hands-on projects within this category to start building your skills.*

+Projects in this section are labeled ASP-1, ASP-2, ASP-3, and so on to reflect your progression through advanced topics.